koenverburg/site-old/data/blog/publish-an-article-to-devto-with-go.md

 kicker: Automation

 # Medium only
-subTitle: Create an easy workflow to publish Markdown Articles to Dev.To via a GO script
+subTitle: Create an easy workflow to publish Markdown Articles to DEV.To via a GO script

 # medium 5 tags, dev.to 4
 tags: go, automation, scripting, cli